Here’s a collection of all the things I love, from my favorite travel books to the tools I use to run this blog.

 Mack’s Moldable Silicone Earplugs – You don’t have to settle for those useless foam earplugs they give you on the airplane.
 These silicone ones mold to your ear and create a formidable sound barrier.
 I bring these everywhere I go.
 You never know when you’ll need to block out street noise or construction or a neighbor’s loud music to get a good night’s rest.

 Klean Kanteen water bottle – I love my turquoise stainless steel 20-ounce insulated Klean Kanteen water bottle with the loop cap.
-I carry this bottle in my bag in everyday American life and bring it along on trips to countries with potable tap water.
+I carry this bottle in my bag in everyday American life and bring it along on international trips.
 The insulated version is great for both hot and cold drinks.
 Amazon recommends buying one of those scrubber sticks so you can clean the water bottle easily by hand and I think that’s a great idea, but you can also put it in the dishwasher.

 Lonely Planet Guidebooks – I can’t figure out why anyone would use a different travel guidebook.
 Lonely Planet books are super easy to use.
 I love how they list the top experiences for each location in the front of the book.
 I’m all about seeing things from the “big picture” and I feel other guidebooks sort of get lost in the details whereas with Lonely Planet, you can find the best stuff (or best-fit-for-you stuff) easily.